jnlongnecker/dungeoneers/Manual/Modifications.md

 ## Traits

 A `trait` is an intrinsic property of a `creature`, and can be beneficial or handicapping.
-Typically, a `trait` is tied to the `creature` itself, and usually cannot be gained or lost at any point but there are some exceptions.
+Typically, a `trait` is tied to the `creature` itself and cannot be permanently gained or lost otherwise.

 ### Vulnerability